copasi/model_replicator/examples/Neuron_networks_I/README.md

 ### Case 1

-We now create a simple feedforward network motif where one such RSA neuron connects to another one.
+We create a simple feedforward network motif where one such RSA neuron connects to another one.
 The *ff2.dot* network file specifies the network and looks simply like this:

 ```
 digraph ff2{